 The Rhetoric, Composition, and Professional Communication program has access to some of the best computer and technology resources in the world.
 The English Department at ISU manages excellent multimedia facilities including eleven state-of-the-art computer classrooms managed by our faculty, servers accessible to students with high-end web application development frameworks (including JSP, .Net, PHP, Python, Flash Server, MySQL, JBoss/J2EE, Zope/Plone and many similar technologies), a range of multimedia equipment available for check-out, and several small multimedia development suites available for our students.
 Students also work closely with the ISU Human-Computer Interaction Initiative, the Studio for New Media, and EServer.

-In addition to the classrooms, the Iowa State Studio for New Media was founded and is currently directed by a member of the RPC faculty.
+In addition to the classrooms, the Iowa State Studio for New Media was founded and is currently directed by the RPC faculty.
 The Studio is a venture to facilitate high-end multimedia development and collaborative production with digital media.
-Studio members (membership is free for RCPC students) may access the Studio facilities 24/7 and use its cluster-processing capabilities to render video evenings and weekends, from off-campus or other remote locations if needed.
+Studio members (membership is free for RPC/RCPC students) may access the Studio facilities 24/7, and use its computers, software, equipment, and cluster-processing capabilities days, evenings, and weekends, from the Ross 316 office or also from remote locations if needed.

 Iowa State, in conjunction with the English Department, has made eleven computer classrooms available primarily for writing classes.
 The English Department houses four of these computer classrooms in Ross Hall.
 Still other computer classrooms are located strategically around the campus to provide students access to Linux, Mac OS X and Windows computers.
 The computer facilities are funded in part by a special student fee assessed along with tuition charges.